utop1an/locm3/READEME.md

     - which is not enough for the fixed LOCM/LOCM2
     - event seqs with respect to the final transition matrix is required

+- the current way of finding event seqs has problems?
+    - tie-breaking issue
+    - sometimes correct sometimes wrong for the same domain

+## Cross Executability

+- implementation error